How much are counselling sessions and what methods of payment do you accept?

-I work from my counselling room at my home in Culvert Lane, Uxbridge, which has parking in the road outside (there are no restrictions) and is about 20 minutes’ walk from Uxbridge Underground Station.
+I work from my counselling room at my home in Culvert Lane, Uxbridge, which has free parking in the road outside (there are no parking restrictions).
+The location is about 20 minutes’ walk from Uxbridge Underground Station.

 How long are counselling sessions and how often are they?

-What time can you see people for counselling?
+What times and days can you see people for counselling?

-I can offer a range of appointments during the day and evenings – please contact me on 07900 257150 or at email@example.com to discuss making an appointment.
+I can offer a range of appointment times during the day and evenings Monday-Friday – please contact me on 07900 257150 or at firstname.lastname@example.org to discuss making an appointment.

 How long should I have counselling for?

 How much counselling you might need depends on what you are hoping to get from it and what your difficulties are.
-Short term work – for instance 4-6 sessions or fewer – may be most helpful for specific issues or an immediate crisis, while those who wish to explore their difficulties in more depth, or who seek change at a deeper level, may want to take longer.
-I will take the lead from you about which issues you would like to focus on and what you are aiming for in your therapy, and we can decide together how long your therapy is likely to be.
-When therapy finishes it is helpful to use a final session to review the work we have done, or if we have worked over a longer period, to review over a number of sessions.
+Short term work – for instance 4-6 sessions or fewer – may be most helpful for specific issues or an immediate crisis, while those who wish to explore their difficulties in more depth, or who seek change at a deeper level, would spend longer in therapy.
+I will take the lead from you about which issues you would like to focus on and what you are hoping to gain, and we can discuss how long this is likely to take.
+When you are ready to finish therapy, it is helpful to use a final session to review our work, to look at what we may have achieved and to tie up any loose ends.